Greenville Personal Injury Attorneys

 Fighting for the Injured in Spartanburg & the Surrounding Areas

 Were you recently injured in an accident that wasn't your fault?
 In addition to dealing with physical pain, you are likely concerned about how you will cover mounting medical bills and lost income from missed work.
 If your injuries were the result of someone else's negligence, you have the right to pursue legal action and seek damages.
-At Sarratt & Horta Vorse, P.A., we can help you understand your rights and legal options for getting accountability and recovering compensation.
+At Sarratt & Horta Vorse, P.A., our Greenville personal injury attorneys can help you understand your rights and legal options for getting accountability and recovering compensation.

 Our experienced attorneys are prepared to handle many types of personal injury cases, including those involving car accidents, truck accidents, and wrongful death.
 Our team can also assist with workplace accidents and workers’ compensation claims.
 We can dig deep into the details of your case so that we can thoroughly assess liability and identify all potential avenues of recovery.